Advances in Aeronautical Sciences

 1st Edition

-Proceedings of the Second International Congress in the Aeronautical Sciences, Zürich, 12-16 September 1960
+Proceedings of the First International Congress in the Aeronautical Sciences, Madrid, 8-13 September 1958

 Description